 - National Hot Mulled Cider Day – Traditionally, hot mulled cider is drunk as a part of wassailing, a Medieval Christmastide English drinking ritual.
 Find out how to make your own version at home.

 - National Chewing Gum Day – Chewing gum is so common in the USA that we take it for granted.
 Do you know how it is made?

 It is not just food and drink that have National Days celebrated with them during September.
 All sorts of topics get made into National days.

-I have calendars for each month that list all of the special days.
+I have lists for each month that list all of the national days.
 Be sure to head on over to the National days in September to find out more.
-If you like to plan ahead, you can get a free printable September national day calendar here.
+If you like to do puzzles, you can get a free printable September word search puzzle here.

 Follow me on Pinterest